CambridgeDH/CDH-cookbook/beginner/python/lesson3-mechanics-python-language.md

 introduction("Nancy", 55)
 ```
 Here, we gave the function we call 'introduction' two parameters: name, and age.
 We put them in the parentheses and separate them with a comma.
-Notice that the print statement also separates out the components the way we want.
+Notice that the print statement also separates out the components the way we want with a comma.
 When we call the function, all we have to do is specify our arguments: the name, and the age.

 &#x1F3C1; **Challenge**: reorder the elements within the print statement, but make sure you have 'name' and 'age' somewhere inside those brackets.
 What happens when you call the function now?

 [Back to table of contents](#contents)

 ## Loops
-The above functions we have written are useful in that they achieve something.
+The above functions are useful for printing one phrase or sentence.
 But what if we have multiple things to print?
-Calling the same function over and over, and substituting in different inputs would be tedious.
+Calling the same function over and over, and substituting in different inputs would be tedious and defeat the purpose of coding altogether.

-Fortunately, Python has a specific kind of code structure called a **loop** which can do the work for us.
+Fortunately, Python has a specific kind of code structure called a **loop** which does the work for us.
 While there are different kinds of loops, the most straightforward is the **for loop**.

 A for loop allows us to run the same code over and over, across a list or other collection of data.
 Here's an example: